 In a positive, non-competitive environment, participants learn to use their bodies intelligently and consciously.

 Mile Zero Dance offers Educational Programs to students of all ages.
 By learning to develop their creativity through movement, students build physical awareness, strength and self-esteem.
 Working together as a class inspires teamwork, encouraging leadership and co-operation within a group.
-The first day of each residency Mile Zero provides a 40-minute performance for the whole school to enjoy, taking your students through the daily life of a contemporary dancer.
+The first day of each residency Mile Zero provides a 40-minute school performance.
 The performance includes four or more professional dancers showcasing a variety of dance pieces, music and costumes.
 We follow our demonstration with a few interactive games and a question and answer period.
 The performance allows students to gain perspective on what contemporary dance means today, and gets them excited for the activities ahead!
-Students are guided through a series of lessons on choreography and the composition of a dance.
-In small groups they will directly apply their learning in creating short dance studies based on the choreographic topic of that day.
 At Mile Zero we believe giving students the tools for choreography will strengthen their understanding of dance in general, as well as let everyone feel valid and participate regardless of skill level or mobility restrictions.
 Our focus on choreography also facilitates critical thinking about art making and opens a dialog of peer assessment and positive reinforcement through discussion.